 - Rotatable central composite design (RCCD): In this type of CCD, the axial/star points are not aligned with the plane of the factorial points.
 Instead, they are located at a distance (α) from the center of the design and can extend beyond the faces of the factorial cube.
 The main advantage of this design is its rotatability, which means that the design exhibits constant variance prediction at all points that are equidistant from the center.
 This property is desirable for robust and reliable analysis of the experimental data (Fig. 2a). - Face-centered central composite design (FCCD): In this type of CCD, the axial/star points are aligned with the plane of the factorial points.
 The axial points are located at a specific distance (α) from the center of the design and lie on the faces of the factorial cube.
 In this design, the axial points are at the center of each face of the factorial space; therefore the levels -1/+1 for factorial points are the same as the axial/star points and both points are on the same plane (Nekkanti et al., 2009).
 One advantage of FCCD is that it allows for efficient estimation of main effects and interactions, providing useful information about the linear and interaction effects of the factors.
-The design points are strategically placed on the faces of the factor space.
+The design points are strategically placed on the faces of the factorial cube and in the center, allowing for a balanced and efficient exploration of the factor space.
 However, a potential weakness of FCCD is the poor accuracy in estimating pure quadratic coefficients.
 Since the axial/star points are aligned with the plane of the factorial points, the design may not adequately capture the curvature effects.
 This limitation makes FCCD less suitable for accurately estimating pure quadratic terms in the response surface model (Fig. 2b).